 What better way to kick off the holiday season than to cozy up under soft blankets and see the sights in a carriage or sleigh ride?
 There are dozens of ways to participate, including breakfast and dinner routes, at nearby ranches and in nearby meadows, and of course, with a warm cider by the fire to top it all off.

 Give Yourself a Spa Day

 Holidays can be stressful.
-But since you’re riding solo, why not consider booking yourself an afternoon at the spa to relieve the stress and help you feel like a million bucks?
-While Leavenworth is known for its nod to the old country, its spa offerings are modern and up to date, including luxury treatments such as massages, facials, scrubs, and wraps.
+But if you’re riding solo, why not consider spending the day at the spa to relieve the stress and help you feel like a million bucks?
+While Leavenworth is known for its nod to the old country, its spa offerings are modern and up-to-date, including luxury treatments such as massages, facials, scrubs, and wraps.